TimMacy/YouTubeAlchemy/README.md

 - **7.9.9.4**: bug fixes
 - **7.9.9.3**: bug fixes
 - **7.9.9.2**: bug fixes
-- **7.9.9**: bug fixes, improvements, and re-added the option "Hide Ad Slots on the Home Page (default: no)". it should now avoid triggering the "Ad blockers violate YouTube's Terms of Service" warning by excluding the video player area
+- **7.9.9**: bug fixes, improvements, and re-added the option "Hide Ad Slots on the Home Page (default: off)". it should now avoid triggering the "Ad blockers violate YouTube's Terms of Service" warning by excluding the video player area
 - **7.9.8**: bug fixes, improvements, and resolved script execution issue on YouTube Shorts. new features: loop control, auto-scroll option, and persistent progress bar for YouTube Shorts
 - **7.9.7.1**: fixed black channel header in light mode
 - **7.9.7**: bug fixes and improvements
 - **7.9.6**: bug fixes and adjustments for the latest YouTube changes: new feature: disable hover effect for videos on the home page (can be found under 'Color Code Videos')
 - **7.9.5**: fixed a bug where captions in fullscreen overlapped the remaining time and chapter containers. improved fullscreen progress bar CSS selectors
-- **7.9.2**: removed the option "Hide Ad Slots on the Home Page (default: no)" as it now appears to trigger the "Ad blockers violate YouTube's Terms of Service" warning. in addition, added an option to hide the "X products" text under videos
+- **7.9.2**: removed the option "Hide Ad Slots on the Home Page (default: off)" as it now appears to trigger the "Ad blockers violate YouTube's Terms of Service" warning. in addition, added an option to hide the "X products" text under videos
 - **7.9.1**: adjustments for the latest YouTube changes, bug fixes, and improvements. new feature: add "Remove Watched Videos" button to watch later playlist
 - **7.8.6**: prevent YouTube's auto scrolling when "Automatically Open Transcript Panels" is enabled
 - **7.8.5**: adjustments for the latest YouTube changes, security update, bug fixes, and improvements